peterjhpark1205/peterjhpark1205.github.io/_pages/about.md

 ---

 Hi, I'm just an idiot who wants to be the artist. :metal: <br>
+There are many kinds of artist.
+I just want to be the artist who can appreciate things around the world.<br>
+Maybe I can't be the artist, but I want to capture the precious moments around me.<br>

 This blog is my personal learning space. <br>

-My post will mostly be in Korean.<br>
+My posts will mostly be in Korean.<br>
 But when there's time some posts may be written in English or some other language.<br>

 I hope I can steadily post on this blog,<br>